chrisxfire/chrisxfire.github.io/content/notes/_net/types/reference-types/delegates/patterns.md

 ---
 Delegates support minimal coupling between components.

-# Example with LINQ Where Method
+# example with linq where method
 The `Where` method uses a delegate that determines which elements of a sequence pass the filter:
 ```cs
 // Numbers where, for each number n, n is less than 10: